Oriini Kaipara: Early life

 Kaipara was born in Whakatāne in 1983.
 Her iwi are Tūhoe, Ngāti Awa, Tūwharetoa and Ngāti Rangitihi.
-She attended a Kura Kaupapa Māori, and trained at South Seas Film and Television School in 2002.
+She attended a kura kaupapa Māori, and trained at South Seas Film and Television School in 2002.

-Career
+Media career

 Kaipara was a newsreader at Mai FM, and then in 2004 joined TVNZ's fully te reo Māori Waka Huia as a reporter and director.

-In 2017, the Māori Television programme Native Affairs, which she presented, revealed she has essentially pure Māori DNA, despite having some Pākehā ancestry.
+In 2017, the Māori Television programme Native Affairs, which she presented, revealed she has essentially 100 percent Māori DNA, despite having some Pākehā ancestry.
+Kaipara described herself as a "full-blooded Māori".

 She received her moko kauae facial tattoo in January 2019 while she was a journalist for TVNZ's Te Karere.
-In November 2019 she was the first person with a moko kauae to present mainstream television news on TVNZ's One News.
+In November 2019 she was the first person with a moko kauae to present mainstream television news on TVNZ's 1News.

-In May 2021 she moved to Three and began presenting news on the programme Newshub Live at 4.30pm.
+In May 2021 she moved to Three and began presenting news on the programme Newshub Live at 4.30 pm.

 In February 2022 Kaipara joined Simon Shepherd as co-host of Three's weekly political current affairs show Newshub Nation.
-As host, she is valued for her conversational fluency in both Māori and English, her approach to political issues that are important to Māori, and her commitment to the renewal of both te reo Māori and tikanga Māori.
+As host, she was valued for her conversational fluency in both Māori and English, her approach to political issues that are important to Māori, and her commitment to the renewal of both te reo Māori and tikanga Māori.

+In 2022, Kaipara acted the parts of Te Akiu in the film We Are Still Here, and Hine in Muru.
+She has also presented news on AM, guest hosted The Project and hosted Cyberworld.

+Kaipara announced in December 2023 that she would be leaving TV3 to become Māori cultural lead for the New Zealand Olympic Committee.